chrishenri/rw3d_manual/docs/source/examples.rst

 Heads
 ~~~~~~~~~~~~~~~~~~
-Hydraulic heads are included in the simulation and read from a file.
-A threshold is set to identify dry cells.
+Hydraulic heads are included in the simulation and read from a *DFS3* file.
+A minimum head threshold is set to 5 cm to identify dry cells.

 - ``T                                                         !... heads_action``
 - ``heads_opl71.dfs3               1.0   1   3   F            !... heads array``